What time will the ducks be plucked?

 How will I know if my duck wins?

-We will announce the top 4 ducks on our live-stream coverage of the event, as well as contact the winners directly.
-Any prize left unclaimed 30 days post-pluck, the Producer will select a substitute winner through a random drawing drawing of entry tickets.
+We will announce the winning ducks on our live-stream coverage of the event, as well as contact the winners directly.
+Any prize left unclaimed 30 days post-pluck, we will select a substitute winner through a random drawing drawing of entry tickets.

 Can I adopt a duck for my child?